Cyclone wreaks havoc in Tonga's capital, parliament flattened, homes wrecked

 WELLINGTON (Reuters) - Tonga’s neighbors scrambled to deliver emergency relief on Tuesday after Cyclone Gita tore across the Pacific island nation in the middle of the night, flattening the parliament, tearing roofs off homes and causing widespread flooding.

-There were no confirmed reports of deaths from the Category 4 storm, but there were a lot of injured people, some seriously, said Graham Kenna, an Australian government adviser at Tonga’s National Emergency Management Office.
+There were no confirmed reports of deaths from the Category 4 storm that bought winds of around 200 km (125 miles) per hour, but there were a lot of injured people, some seriously, said Graham Kenna, an Australian government adviser at Tonga’s National Emergency Management Office.

 Photos posted on social media showed a wrecked Parliament House building in the capital, as well as extensive flooding and downed power lines.
 Access to areas outside the capital were hindered by the storm damage and debris.